Have a Question?

 What Does a Success Coach Do?

-- Provide academic advising: Coaches will advise students for registration freshman year and work in conjunction with their respective Department Chairs to facilitate a seamless transition into sophomore Fall semester.
-After this point, students will transition to a faculty Academic Advisor within their major that will serve as their Academic Advisor until graduation.
+- Provide academic advising: Coaches advise students for registration for their freshman year and facilitate a seamless transition into their sophomore year.
+At this point, students transition to a faculty Academic Advisor within their major who will serve as their Academic Advisor until they graduate.

-- Develop a plan for success: Students and their Success Coaches will meet regularly to set academic and personal goals with an emphasis on connecting students to Stevenson University and establishing a solid foundation students can build upon in the years to come.
+- Develop a plan for success: Students and their Success Coaches meet regularly to set academic, personal, and professional goals with an emphasis on connecting students to Stevenson University and establishing a solid foundation students can build upon in the years to come.

-- Serve as a liaison between students and Stevenson University: Success Coaches will be able to refer students to appropriate campus resources, groups, and activities based on individual needs.
+- Serve as a liaison between students and Stevenson University: Success Coaches refer students to appropriate campus resources, groups, and activities based on their individual needs.

 Mustang Round Up - The Success Coach team meets with their respective advisees for an introductory session during a group meeting at Orientation (Mustang Days) to introduce themselves, provide an overview of the Success Coaching program. and assist with course registrations.